Executive Director & CEO Corner

 Making It Count

 HomeAid Northern Virginia, as part of its Builders for Babies initiative, has set up an Amazon Wish List to make contact-free collection drives that much easier this summer!
 Stocked with wish list items focusing on formula, diapers and wipes for our youngest citizens in need, as well as back-to-school backpacks for elementary- through high school-aged kids, all of the orders will be delivered directly to our headquarters.
 We will then take care of distributing them to our shelter partners for their clients.
 To help spread awareness, we are also urging all supporters to please share the Amazon links and tag us on social media whenever you order something from the wish list – doing so will go a long way in encouraging others to do a little online shopping for our community’s kids!

 Since we first began collecting backpacks for area children in 2015, we’ve collected well over 2,000 backpacks and school supplies – please help us continue the tradition!

 As HomeAid Northern Virginia celebrates its 150th completed project this year, we know there are hundreds, if not thousands, of companies to recognize and thank.
-But this month, we’d like to highlight seven companies that have served as Builder Captains for the greatest number of projects since HomeAid’s founding.
+But this month, we’d like to highlight six companies that have served as Builder Captains for the greatest number of projects since HomeAid’s founding.
 Together, they have completed 55 projects of the 150!